In a Three Car Crash, You Still Have to Prove That Negligence Caused the Crash

 In addition, the plaintiffs did not put forth evidence establishing that the injuries they suffered were caused or more than likely caused by the second collision rather than the first collision.
 Indeed, a plaintiff must adduce “circumstantial evidence . . . sufficient to establish a reasonable inference that [the defendant] caused [the injuries suffered],” and if the evidence only establishes “mere conjecture as to how [the injuries occurred], there can be no recovery.”
 Berry v.
 Hamilton, 246 Ga.
 App.
 608, 610 (2000).
 Since the plaintiff failed to put forth any evidence showing that any particular injury resulted from the second collision, as opposed to the first collision or another source, the Court of Appeals concluded that causation could not be shown, and therefore summary judgment was appropriate.

 Although one would imagine that having multiple possibly liable defendants would simplify the task of obtaining compensation, cases like Elder show that it's not always so straightforward.
 Indeed, accidents involving multiple drivers and collisions often come with a variety of challenges related to proving causation, and people involved in these sorts of accidents should consider finding counsel experienced in dealing with these causation idiosyncrasies.
-The Atlanta truck accident attorneys at the Simon Law Firm have represented many injured Georgia drivers, and they are ready to provide you with assistance in a possible case.
+The Atlanta truck accident attorneys at Christopher Simon Attorney at Law have represented many injured Georgia drivers, and they are ready to provide you with assistance in a possible case.
 Indeed, if you’ve recently been injured in a car accident resulting from the possible negligence of another driver, feel free to contact us and arrange a free case consultation.